gregsimon/ftk/README.md

 # Building

+There are two steps, described for each platform below

+1. Build wxWidgets
+2. Build FTK

 ## Building on Windows

 Note this has only been tested with VC 2015.
 It probably works with other versions.